-If that’s too bold for your britches, try this: Suggest in advance that there be a time limit on the meeting.
+If that's too bold for your britches, try this: Suggest in advance that there be a time limit on the meeting.
 This will let the attendees know they need to cut to the chase.
-And plan a backup escape: Have your secretary interrupt about 5 minutes after the scheduled ending time—because you know they’re going to run long—to remind you of your “next meeting.”
+And plan a backup escape: Have your assistant interrupt about 5 minutes after the scheduled ending time—because you know it's going to run long—to remind you of your "next meeting."

 Use these secrets to get better at presentations

 Focus on the three Ps of presenting: Prepare, Practice, and PowerPoint.
-Research the crap out of whatever it is you’re talking about.
-Bore the crap out of anybody willing to listen to you.
+Research the baloney out of whatever it is you're talking about.
+Bore to tears anybody willing to listen to you.
 Drill yourself so many times that you could do the presentation in your sleep.
 In fact, do it in your sleep.
 Visualize being a success, wowing the crowd, and expertly fielding questions from all sides.

-If you’re really the nervous type, anchor yourself with PowerPoint materials.
-Follow the three Ps until the day before your gig; then forget about them.
+If you're really the nervous type, anchor yourself with PowerPoint materials.
+Follow the three Ps until the day before your gig—then forget about them.
 Put aside your notes.
 Go to a movie.
 Goof off.
-You’ve done all you can do, and you need to let the information marinate.
+You've done all you can do, and you need to let the information marinate.
 The morning of the show, have a good breakfast—alone, if possible—and look over your notes.
 Dig within yourself to find the person who truly wants to kick butt, and then go out there and offer your message with confidence and flair.
 Excellence in this area is directly proportional to experience, so make it an experience.
 And remember, the audience wants to hear what you have to say.
-And for more ways to up your presentation game, know the Single Best Way to Be a Better Public Speaker.

 Work hard, but don't kill yourself for peanuts

 You think people make big coin by clocking in a puny 10-hour day?
-I assure you, they don’t.
-The big earners relentlessly drive themselves, thinking about the business 23/7—leaving 1 hour for deep REM sleep, and even then they’re dreaming about work.
+I assure you, they don't.
+The big earners relentlessly drive themselves, thinking about the business 23/7—leaving just an hour for deep REM sleep (and even then they're dreaming about work).

 Don't reward the boss' bullying with craven behavior

 Try not to take it personally.
-Very often, the yeller is simply managing his anxiety in the only manner he knows how—by using you as a punching bag.
+Very often, the yeller is simply managing anxiety in the only manner they know how—by using you as a punching bag.
 Persistent sadistic treatment, however, calls for a level of Zen detachment mastered only by the sages of the ages.
 Adopt an indifferent attitude.
-If you can’t do it in body, at least do so in spirit.
-Trust me: A storm doesn’t seem so bad when you’re flying above it.
+If you can't do it in body, at least do so in spirit.
+Trust me: A storm doesn't seem so bad when you're flying above it.